timmak/arc-docs/en/aws/intro-concepts.md

 ## Implementing principles and practices

 `architect` follows many of the principles pioneered by agile and championed by devops.
 Versioning infrastructure.
 Tight feedback loops for dev, while maintaining isolation between stages.
-Systems that are consistent, inspectable, transparent, and exensible.
+Systems that are consistent, inspectable, transparent, and extensible.

 ### Architecture as text

-- `.arc` manifest file defines achitecture elements as plainly as possible in text
+- `.arc` manifest file defines architecture elements as plainly as possible in text
 - Nesting and syntax is deliberately constrained
 - And you can add comments!